How to read a fund factsheet

 What have I invested in, exactly?

 You want to know what you’re putting your money into, right?
 A fund factsheet will tell you just that.
-On an Aviva fund factsheet, it’s under the Fund Positioning section.
-Scroll a little further and you’ll see the Top sectors by asset type section, which tells you what kind of sector or industry your money is invested in.
-You can also see the types of assets that the fund invests in, so company shares, bonds and property - either all three together, or just one of these asset classes for example.
+On an Aviva fund factsheet, it’s under the Sector breakdown section.
+You’ll also see the Top 10 holdings, which tells you what kind of sector, industry or company your money is invested in.
+You can also see the types of assets that the fund invests in, for example company shares, bonds or property, in the Asset allocation section.

 Knowing what you’re invested in is important because you can get an idea of how your money is distributed across investments and diversified.